nvhiii/nahi-site/about.md

 ## About

 Hey, I'm Nahi.
-I'm currently actively looking for SWE internships and SWE roles.
+I'm currently actively looking for SWE internships and SWE roles or cool things to work on.

 ### Interests